 Cisco ISE License Types

-You will need appropriate Cisco ISE licenses to use certain features as the following picture briefly illustrates which licenses you would need for ISE use cases.
+You will need the appropriate Cisco ISE licenses to use certain features, as the following image briefly illustrates which licenses you will need for ISE use cases.

-For example, if you are looking for guest network security such as digital wired or wireless access, you just need Cisco ISE essentials licenses.
-If you want to manage your mobile device according to your compliance you need Cisco ISE premium licenses.
+For example, if you are looking for guest network security such as digital wired or wireless access, you simply need Cisco ISE licenses.
+If you want to manage your mobile device according to your compliance, you need Cisco ISE premium licenses.

 Please note that the paths in the picture don’t cover all the customer journeys and each customer can have their own customer customized ISE journey.
 Some customers start with guest access, some customers can start with BYOD feature, for some customers threat containment or posture can be the first step.
 There is no right or wrong in designing your own ISE journey.

 Essentially, the Cisco ISE licensing structure used in ISE version 2.x release is called the Lego model.
 There are three different license tiers: Base for user visibility and enforcement, Plus for context and Apex for compliance.
 It is called the Lego model because you can assemble your licenses as you need their associated features.
 The features you can use with one license, don’t overlap with the features you can use with another license and you have to have Base license to use Plus and or Apex license.

 The most significant change in Cisco ISE 3 is the hierarchy of the license tiers which called the nested doll model.
 In this model the higher tier license covers the lower tier license.
 So you can use any ISE features with essential license if you have advantage or premium license.
 Also, you can use any ISE features with advantage license if you have premier license.